wzacs1/BioinfWorkshop/Workthroughs/Part3-3_IntroRCont_DE.md

 #### (aside) S4 objects in R and the SummarizedExperiment Object

-It is important to understand a little bit about how this big object is storing data because it is not just a very big data frame or table.
+It is useful to understand a little bit about how this big object is storing data because it is not just a very big data frame or table.
 S4 class objects and functions in R are very common amongst bioinformatics packages.
 What are these?

-You can probably imagine it would be very difficult (impossible?) to maintain all the information about a gene/transcript/feature, sample, experiment/assay, sample metadata, gene/feature metadata and experimental model in a single 2D table or data frame.
+- You can probably imagine it would be very difficult (impossible?) to maintain all the information about a gene/transcript/feature, sample, experiment/assay, sample metadata, gene/feature metadata and experimental model in a single 2D table.
 Thus, different classes of data storage have been devised which allow nesting of data in a standardized manner and allow you to store multiple data types together.
 I think of them as tables within tables, though this is an oversimplification.
 The S4 class is one of these which is frequently used in bioconductor packages.
 The `sS_se` summarized experiment object is an S4 class object.
-First, use the `str` function to view the structure of this object.
+  - Use the `str` function to view the structure of this object.
 ``` r
 str(sS_se)
 ```

 Woa!
 A lot of information is stored in this object!
 That makes sense given that we have counts for each transcript in each sample, linked transcriptome and metadata in here, among others.

-Scroll through the printed structure to get a sense of it, but head to the first part of the output.
+- Scroll through the printed structure to get a sense of it, but head to the first part of the output.
 Notice how it says the “… with 6 slots”.
 These “slots” each have a type of data and can have slots nested within them as well as you can see in this hierarchical structure.
 These slots can be accessed with the `@` if you want to access them directly, just like you accessed variables/columns in a data frame with the `$`.
 Use `slotNames` to view the top-level slots:

 ``` r
 slotNames(sS_se)
 ```

-    ## [1] "rowRanges"       "colData"         "assays"          "NAMES"
-    ## [5] "elementMetadata" "metadata"

 Generally though, you won’t access these slots or data in an S4 object like this because you need to know a bit about how each specific S4 class object is constructed in order to make sense of them.
-Instead, these S4 class objects usually have associated functions specific to the object type in order to access the data within them, so-called “accessor” function.
+  - Instead, these S4 class objects usually have associated functions specific to the object type in order to access the data within them, so-called **“accessor”** function.
 One such accessor for SummarizedExperiments is the `colData()` function to show the experimental metadata.
 Let’s look at it to see if our experimental metadata was read in correctly.

+- SummarizedExperiment package is a dependency of tximeta but it doesn't actually get loaded, just called.
 ``` r
 library(SummarizedExperiment)
 ```